poooi/poi-plugin-ezexped/docs/auto-switch.md

   - After a fleet is send, auto-switch further checks whether there are more fleets to send and switch focus to it.

-    This is handled by `observer/next-fleet.es`.
-An observer can observe changes of a redux store and perform actions accordingly.
+    This is handled by both `observer/next-fleet.es` and `store/auto-switch.es`:

-    The current implementation observes the array of available fleets (by "available fleet" I mean fleets that can be sent to expeditions, so this excludes main fleets), and always switches to the first available one.
+    `store/auto-switch.es` implements an observer that observes the availability of expedition fleets (by "expedition fleet" I mean fleets that can be sent to expeditions, so this excludes main fleets), and send a redux action, which is then handled by `store/auto-switch.es`.

+  - When a fleet returns, auto-switch mechanism will switch focus to that fleet.

+    This is handled by `store/index.es`.
+A fleet returning packet is handled.
+    Additionally, an successful expeditions causes fleet to target that expedition.

-    If no fleet is availble, we may have sent all fleets out (except of course main fleets), in this case we will switch focus to main fleet if user wishes to show main fleets in EZ Exped (i.e. "Hide main fleet" setting is `false`).
+  - If `store/auto-switch.es` wants to switch to next available fleet but no fleet is availble, we will instead switch focus to main fleet if "Hide main fleet" setting is `false`.

     I admit there is not really a very good reason for doing this, but if all fleets are sent, we only have main fleet to play with, so let's focus on it.

-  - When a fleet returns, auto-switch mechanism will switch focus to that fleet.

-    (TODO) this is now poorly handled: despite that `observer/next-fleet.es` does a good job when we are sending fleets out, it doesn't work well when a fleet returns.
-This is because first available fleet is not always the returning fleet.
-For this reason, we'll be:

-    - monitoring network packets to figure out the returning fleet and switch to it
-    - modify the observer so it only cares about sending fleets out, does nothing when fleet returns.